 If you spend time around nature in Bangkok, Thailand (and yes, we still have a lot of it), you might be surprised to suddenly come across what looks like a cross between a big snake and a crocodile.
 These creatures are actually called monitor lizards and can still be seen in the wild in a few areas of Bangkok, but particularly in Lumphini Park.

-I’d never seen a monitor lizard in Bangkok up close and personal until I came home from work early one afternoon just in time to see the security guards at my apartment building in Bangkok shoving a medium-sized one into a sack.
+I’d never seen a monitor lizard in Bangkok up close and personal until I came home from work early one afternoon just in time to see the security guards at my apartment building in Bangkok unceremoniously shoving a small one into a sack.

-Apparently it had nonchalantly wandered into the foyer of my apartment building and took a look around.
-Of course, the security guards grabbed it and, likely, unfortunately would probably be selling it to a restaurant that would eat it – as against the law that might be.
+Apparently it had nonchalantly wandered into the foyer of my apartment building and taken a look around.
+Of course, the security guards grabbed it and likely, unfortunately, would probably be selling it to a restaurant that would cook it up for their customers – as against the law as that might be.

 Can monitor lizards in Bangkok be dangerous?
 Yes.
 They bite and have extremely long and strong claws.
-Plus, if provoked, particularly by a small animal like a dog, they can be deadly.
+Plus, if provoked, particularly by a small animal like a dog, they can be deadly to the dog.

-They eat chicken, snakes, fish, rats and birds primarily, so a small dog isn’t that much different.
+After all, they eat chicken, snakes, fish, rats and birds primarily, so a small dog isn’t that much different.